olegantonyan/mpz/README.md

 ## Configuration

-Starting from version 2.0.8 there is settings dialog where all these options can be changed via GUI.
+Starting from version 2.0.8 there is a settings dialog where all these options can be changed via the GUI.

 <details>
 <summary>Manual yaml configuration</summary>